JuliaLang/julia/doc/stdlib/base.rst

    Returns the type of the elements contained in A

-.. function:: numel(A)

-   Returns the number of elements in A

 .. function:: length(A)

    Returns the number of elements in A (note that this differs from MATLAB where ``length(A)`` is the largest dimension of ``A``)